Balearic Islands: Association football

-The islands' most prominent football club is RCD Mallorca from Palma, currently playing in the top-tier LaLiga in 2021.
-Founded in 1916, it is the oldest club in the islands, and won its only Copa del Rey title in 2003 and was the runner-up in the 1999 European Cup Winners' Cup.

-RCD Mallorca contests the long-standing Palma derby with the other established team on the islands, CD Atlético Baleares.
+The islands' most prominent football club is RCD Mallorca from Palma.
+Founded in 1916, it is the oldest club in the islands and its team currently (2025-26) plays in the top-tier La Liga.
+RCD Mallorca won the 2003 Copa del Rey, their sole major honour.
+They were runners-up in the 1999 European Cup Winners' Cup and the 2024 Copa Del Rey.
+They contest the long-standing Palma derby with the other established team on the islands, CD Atlético Baleares.

-The islands also have another professional football club since 2015: UD Ibiza, a phoenix club of UD Ibiza-Eivissa, itself a phoenix of SD Ibiza.
+The islands also have several professional football clubs, including UD Ibiza, a phoenix club of UD Ibiza-Eivissa, itself a phoenix of SD Ibiza, CE Constància from Inca, who despite playing in Tercera Federación, used to play in Segunda División in the early 1940s and the first half of the 1960s, with their best ever placing being third in two consecutive seasons: 1942-43 Segunda División and 1943-44 Segunda División, and the now defunct CF Sporting Mahonés, the only club in Menorca to have reached Segunda División B.

-The islands also have an islands' unofficial national team, as well as an unofficial Menorcan national team.
+There is also the Balearic Islands autonomous football team, and an unofficial Menorcan national team who play in the International Island Games.
 Local clubs play in the regional divisions managed by the Balearic Islands Football Federation.

+Basketball

+In basketball, the islands haven't had much success.
+Despite that Menorca Bàsquet became the only Menorcan & Balearic basketball team to be on Liga ACB, having been 5 seasons in total before disbanding in 2012.

+Now there are 2 clubs from the Balearic Islands that have been in the second division LEB Oro in the last 5 years, CB Bahía San Agustín from Palma de Mallorca, relegated from LEB Oro at the 2021-22 LEB Oro season, and Menorca Bàsquet's phoenix club, CB Menorca, who in the 2023-24 LEB Oro season made their debut, finishing 12th in the league table and failing to get into promotion play-off spots.

+Several basketball players have come from the Balearic Islands, including Rudy Fernández, Sergio Llull, Joan Sastre and Sergi García, with Llull and Fernández being the two most successful ones, having won the Eurobasket and the FIBA Basketball World Cup..

 Individuals

 Tennis player Rafael Nadal, winner of 22 Grand Slam single titles, and former world no. 1 tennis player Carlos Moyá are both from Majorca.
 Rafael Nadal's uncle, Miguel Ángel Nadal, is a former Spanish international footballer.
 Other famous sportsmen include basketball player Rudy Fernández and motorcycle road racers Jorge Lorenzo, who won the 2010, 2012 and 2015 MotoGP World Championships, and Joan Mir, who won the 2020 MotoGP World Championship.